jrothrock/staple_themes/wordpress/README.md

 TGM will ask to install Contact Form 7, MailChimp for WordPress, ACF RGBA Color Picker, Favicon Generator, One Click Demo Import, iThemes Security, and the theme's extensions plugin (Redux).

+## Download Theme
+This theme can be downloaded here - [Materialize by Staple Themes](https://staplethemes.com/themes/materialize)

 ## How To Start
 *Requires Docker, Docker Compose, and MySQL.*